-Usability tests are conducted by DAM in order to investigate the communication between AVs and pedestrians in ambiguous situations like for example at a zebra crossing.
-Since such usability tests would lead to challenges like lack of feasibility and safety under real-life conditions, the tests are conducted in Virtual Reality (VR).
+Usability tests are conducted by DAM in order to investigate the communication between AVs and pedestrians in ambiguous situations like for instance at a zebra crossing.
+Since such usability tests would lead to challenges like lack of feasibility and safety under real-life conditions, the tests are conducted in Virtual Reality.
 Within the tests, the participants have the task to cross a one-way street via a zebra crossing.
-While doing so, an AV approaches repeatedly with various Human-Machine Interfaces (HMI) concepts with information about the AVs’ driving behaviours to the participants either via a display attached to the AV or via laser projections on the road or sidewalk.
+While doing so, an AV approaches repeatedly with various explicit Human-Machine Interfaces (HMI) concepts with information about the AVs’ driving behaviours to the participants either via a display attached to the AV or via laser projections on the road or sidewalk.

-DAM is conducting further tests in Virtual Reality in order to investigate for example if participants previous experience in gaming has an influence in their behaviours in VR.
+DAM is conducting further tests in Virtual Reality in order to investigate for example if participants’ previous experience in gaming has an influence in their behaviours in VR.